lrasata/themeal-recipe-app/README.md

 This project allows you to look for your favourite recipes thanks to [TheMealDB API](https://www.themealdb.com/).

+This project has been built for training to showcase usage of `React, Redux, Redux toolkit, Redux thunk and React router`

 ## Prerequisites
 Provide the `VITE_THE_MEAL_DB_API_URL` in  `.env`